If you decide to treat your warts, both nonprescription and prescription

 Cantharidin (Cantharone, Cantharone

-Plus), which causes the skin under the wart to blister, lifting the wart off
+Plus).
+This medicine causes the skin under the wart to blister, lifting the wart off

 the skin.
 This medicine is injected into the wart at your doctor's